ViktorStiskala/sticky-label-generator/README.md

 ## Formats

 The utility uses format files, specified in yaml, to specify the output format for XeLaTeX for specific sticky label types.
-The format files include information such as the number of labels, font size, and page margins.
+The format files include information such as the total number of labels, font size, and page margins.
 This allows users to create custom output formats for their labels.
 An example of a format file is shown below:

 ```yaml